pdonias/jsq/README.md

 3
 ```

-If the last statement is an object, wrap it with `({ ... })` so that Node doesn't interpret it as a block.
+If the last statement is an object, wrap it with `({ ... })` so that NodeJS doesn't interpret it as a block.
 You may omit `_` as the first character of the expression (`.foo` is treated as `_.foo`)

 ## Output